-Fire Tower Trail (10) at Brown County State Park is a 2.2 mile loop trail located near Nashville, IN and is rated as difficult.
-The trail is primarily used for hiking and is accessible from September until November.
+Fire Tower Trail (10) at Brown County State Park is a 2.2 mile loop trail located near Nashville, Indiana and is rated as difficult.
+The trail is primarily used for hiking and is best used from September until November.

 Follows ridge behind fire tower before looping northward crossing deep ravines and hilltops.

 It was pretty dry, but I can see that if it was muddy it would be almost impossible.